stefanmuller/ldraw2houdini/README.md

     - LDRAW_LIB needs to point to the LDraw library
     - Under Windows $HOME points to C:\Users\\\<username>\Documents
     - Under Linux $HOME is ~/
-    - Set LDRAW_CACHE to 1 to enable caching.
-This will write bgeo files to $LDRAW_LIB/bgeo

                 {
                 "env": [